virtualmin/virtualmin.com/content/docs/Plugins/wp-workbench.md

 ## Accessing

-After installation, you will see a new menu item called "WP Workbench Manager" in the main navigation menu.
-You will also find a new management option called "WP Workbench" under "Manage Web Apps" for each domain with WordPress installed.
+After installation, "WP Workbench Manager" appears in the left navigation menu for multi-site management (local and remote).
+"WP Workbench" is on each domain's "Manage WordPress" page, accessible from that domain's "Manage Web Apps" list.

-- **WP Workbench Manager**

-  Is for bulk management of multiple WordPress instances, on local and remote systems, and appears in the main navigation menu
-- **WP Workbench**

-  Is for managing a single WordPress instance on a local system and appears under "Manage Web Apps" for each domain.

 {{< alert primary exclamation-triangle "" "The WP Workbench plugin is only available to [Virtualmin Pro](https://www.virtualmin.com/shop/) subscribers." >}}

 ## Getting started

-### WP Workbench Manager
+### Bulk-site management
 1. Go to "WP Workbench Manager" by clicking the link at the navigation menu
 2. Click "Find Instances" to scan for WordPress installations on local and remote systems
 3. View all your WordPress instances in the "Instances" tab